Cover of Barabbas

 GBM Assessment (Score: 6/10)

 Barabbas is a striking work of existentialist biblical fiction that reimagines the story of the man who was freed instead of Christ, exploring his tormented search for meaning in the shadow of the crucifixion.
 Pär Lagerkvist, who received the Nobel Prize in 1951, used this biblical figure to probe universal questions of faith, doubt, and the human longing for transcendence.
-The novel's spare prose and philosophical depth made it one of the most admired Scandinavian works of its era.
+The novel's spare prose and philosophical depth made it a admired Scandinavian works of its era.

 Awards & Adaptations